-On Wednesday 12th July, we were very excited to be host the launch of our newly created Children’s Garden at our East Surrey Centre in Redhill.
+On Wednesday 12th July, we were very excited to host the launch of our newly created Children’s Garden at our East Surrey Centre in Redhill.
 The all-weather play area was officially opened by Councillor Roger Newstead, Mayor of Reigate & Banstead.

 A great day was had – the weather stayed kind to us, and we were pleased to be joined by around 100 people.
 There was a mix of families, local professionals, local councillors, Welcare trustees, funders (or their family members), volunteer groups and former Welcare staff.
-There was a buffet food spread with a butterfly-themed colourful cupcakes and a beautiful rainbow cake filled with smarties that the mayor officially cut for us.
+There was a buffet food spread with butterfly-themed colourful cupcakes and a beautiful rainbow cake filled with smarties that the mayor officially cut for us.
 The children loved playing with the new activities and it was a colourful noisy day filled with lots of fun and laughter!